hphelion/documentation/cloudos/overview.md

 Operational Dashboard, you can:

 * Change the plugins in which you connect the execution services to your infrastructure

 * Scale in the cloud, or scale out the cloud, enabling you to control the elasticity of the cloud itself

 In terms of sequencing, you'll you can use the Administration Dashboard to view, allocate, and manage all virtual resources within a cloud.

+### Administration Dashboard

+The HP Cloud OS Administration Dashboard enables self-service usage of the cloud.
+HP technologists sometimes refer to the Administration Dashboard as "Skyline."
+Any authorized user can use the Administrative Dashboard to interact with the cloud and build the user's own virtual resources in the cloud.
+The HP Cloud OS
+Administration Dashboard is based on the OpenStack "Horizon" technology; it looks and acts similar to Horizon, but at HP we have added new capabilities, and new user interface workflow features to provide a more streamlined experience with clouds.

+The HP Cloud OS Administration Dashboard provides a simplified means of creating and managing HP Cloud OS resources, infrastructure topology templates, and infrastructure design documents.

+The Administration Dashboard also provides the ability to provision a composite topology described by the topology templates and infrastructure design documents.
+Cloud OS launches infrastructure design documents to create virtual infrastructure in the cloud.
+The Administration Dashboard is associated with a single cloud.

 ### Install and Upgrade Mechanism